Enrique (album): Commercial performance

-The album debuted at #33 on Billboard 200 albums chart and would go on to be certified Platinum in the United States for shipping 1,000,000 units.
-It was certified for two platinum awards by IFPI Europe, for selling 2,000,000 units all over Europe.
+The album debuted at number 33 on Billboard 200 albums chart and would go on to be certified Platinum in the United States for shipping 1 million units.
+It was certified for two platinum awards by IFPI Europe, for selling 2 million units all over Europe.
 The album was a success in Canada too, where it became 5 times Platinum.
 It achieved Platinum status in Australia and New Zealand and Gold in Mexico and other countries.